 The lyrics of a song by well-known reggae singer Pluto Shervington who now spends quite a lot of time in South Florida, “I man on yah, I man born yah, I nah leave yah, fi go America… No way sah, pot a boil yah, belly full yah, Sweet Jamaica,” virtually provides support for the argument that South Florida can be claimed as part of Jamaica.

 South Florida is home to one of the largest immigrant communities in the USA.
 In fact there are legally named communities in South Florida such as Little Haiti (majority Haitian) and Little Havana (majority Cuban).
+In a 2020 report by the nonprofit Migration Policy Institute they estimates there are at least 336,000 members of the Jamaican diaspora community in Florida with most of them concentrated in South Florida.
 The large Jamaican community living here really makes South Florida feel like an extension of Kingston.
 Some of us therefore are forward enough to brand South Florida as Kingston 21 because of the following 21 reasons.
 If you think that there are other reasons, please add them as a comment.

 - Over 300,000 Jamaicans and people of Jamaican heritage call South Florida home, ranking 2nd only to New York.